Tchang27/SentimentAnalysis/README.txt

 Results:
 Model 1:
-Built from scratch, using just numpy, model 1 is much slower and slightly lower in accuracy compared to Model 2.
-Testing data from the same source as the training data yield accuracy around 77%.
-When predicting sentiments of user inputs, it tends to struggle.
+Built from scratch, using just numpy, model 1 is much slower.
+Testing data from the same source as the training data yield accuracy around 86% after 1000 iterations.
+When predicting sentiments of user inputs, it tends to struggle, however, indicating the model is overfitting the data.

 Model 2:
 Using sklearn, the model gets around 84% on the testing data, which was partitioned from the